2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ##### Customization Settings

-A standard BTCPay Server deployment will be reachable through the domain set up for it at installation.
+A standard BTCPay Server deployment will be accessible through the domain set up during installation.
 However, a server administrator can remap the root domain and display one of the created apps from a specific store.
 The Server Administrator can also map specific domains to specific apps.

 - Display the app on the website’s root
-  - Displays list of possible apps to show on the root domain.
+  - Displays a list of possible apps to show on the root domain.

 ![image](assets/en/79.webp)